Marvel Cinematic Universe: Phase Five: Thunderbolts* (2025)

 The Thunderbolts, a group of antiheroes, are caught in a deadly trap and forced into a dangerous mission that could redeem them if they unite as a team.

 A Thunderbolts film was in development by June 2022, with Eric Pearson writing the screenplay, and Jake Schreier attached to direct.
 In September, the Thunderbolts team was announced to include Florence Pugh as Yelena Belova, Sebastian Stan as Bucky Barnes, Wyatt Russell as U.S. Agent, David Harbour as Red Guardian, and Hannah John-Kamen as Ghost, all reprising their roles from previous MCU projects.
 Lee Sung Jin and Joanna Calo joined the film to rewrite the script by March 2023 and February 2024, respectively, though only Pearson and Calo were credited.
 Filming began later that month, taking place at Trilith Studios and Atlanta Metro Studios in Atlanta, as well as in Utah.
 Filming wrapped in June 2024.
 Thunderbolts* premiered on April 22, 2025, and was released on May 2.
 The asterisk denotes the alternate title, The New Avengers, as revealed in the film's end credits.

 Thunderbolts* is set in 2027, after the events of Captain America: Brave New World.
 Olga Kurylenko and Julia Louis-Dreyfus reprise their respective roles as Antonia Dreykov / Taskmaster and Valentina Allegra de Fontaine from previous MCU media; the latter rebrands the Thunderbolts as the New Avengers, which include Lewis Pullman as Bob Reynolds / Sentry, at the end of the film.
 The post-credits scene, set 14 months later, sees the Fantastic Four's extradimensional spacecraft entering Earth-616; it was directed by Anthony and Joe Russo on the set of Avengers: Doomsday (2026), with the scene intended for that film.

 Television series

+All the series in Phase Five were released exclusively on Disney+ except Echo, which was released simultaneously on Disney+ and Hulu and was available on Hulu until April 9, 2024.